atsukotominaga/music-teaching/README.md

 # The Sound of Teaching Music project
 This repo contains scripts and materials necessary for a Musical experiment with expert pianists.

-### Title
-The Sound of Teaching Music: Experts’ sound modulation for novices

 ### Open Science Framework
 [https://osf.io/35ryj/](https://osf.io/35ryj/)